 From Bergün, you can hike to Val Tuors.
 Val Tuors is a side valley of the Albula Valley and consists of seven larger and smaller settlements.
 It is not inhabited all year round.
 The well-maintained access road to Chants is released in the spring once the conditions are deemed good after the snow melts.
 It remains open until the onset of winter towards late autumn.

-You can also hike Holzweg Bergün, a 4.5-kilometer theme trail with nine stations with games and activities.
+There are lots of interesting hikes that you can do with children.
+You can, for example, hike Holzweg Bergün, a 4.5-kilometer theme trail with nine stations with games and activities.
 It will take around two hours to complete the hike.
+Here you will learn about the forest, raw material wood, water, the biology of trees, the moon and music, protective forest, shelter hut, larch, spruce, pine, and Swiss stone pine.

 The Albula Railway Adventure Trail (Bahnerlebnisweg Albula) is another popular hike.
 The railway adventure trail in Albula/Bernina provides exciting insights into the history of the UNESCO World Heritage Rhaetian Railway.
 Hiking from Preda to Filisur via Bergün will give you a glimpse of the Rhaetian Railway.